civol/HDLRuby/README.md

 <type construct>.typedef :<name>
 ```

-For example, the followings gives the name `char` to a signed 8-bit vector:
+For example, the following gives the name `char` to a signed 8-bit vector:

 ```ruby
 signed[7..0].typedef :char